Last updated: February 12, 2020

 The reason they’re a little heavier is because of the technology used.
-Firstly the aluminium core in the encapsulated base is heavier and secondly Duxtop uses impact bonding which results in the cookware being a little heavier.
-The weight works very well on induction cooktops.
+Firstly the aluminium core in the encapsulated base is heavier and secondly Duxtop uses impact bonding which results in the cookware being heavier.
+The extra weight works very well on induction.

-If you prefer a lighter weight Cuisinart may suit you better.
+- Note: If you prefer a lighter weight Cuisinart might be a better choice for you.

-Note: It’s important to note that this set is not non-stick cookware, which means you will need to ‘season’ the cookware and use either vegetable oil, butter or non-stick cooking spray.
+Note: It’s important to remember that this set is not non-stick cookware, which means you will need to ‘season’ the cookware and use either vegetable oil, butter or non-stick cooking spray.

 We think that this stainless steel cookware set provides great value.
 It’s a complete package with several saucepans, a casserole pan, stock pot, frying pans, lids, a boiler and a steamer basket, as well as 3 cooking utensils.

-When you’re ready to step away from the hand-me-down pots and pans you may have collected throughout the years, you can’t go wrong with the Duxtop Induction Cookware.
-And did I mention it’s priced under $250?
+When you’re ready to step away from the hand-me-down pots and pans you may have collected throughout the years, you can’t go wrong with the Duxtop induction cookware.
+And did I mention 17 pieces priced under $250?

 It’s good to know that the manufacturer stands by their product with a lifetime limited warranty.
 That’s your backup should you experience any problems.
 How awesome is that for value?